isxuowo/mcwiki/Energy-Generators.md

 The Furnace Generator is the first generator obtainable in Mechanization.
 It produces 16 kW using basic furnace fuels.

-When Upgraded: Produces 24 kW.
+When Upgraded:Increases power output by 50%.

 Recipe: